-(6) If the calculation methods applied in the reporting of performance and risk have changed since the last published report, then an account shall be given of why the methods have changed and information shall be provided on any effects of the changes.
-In addition, pro-forma figures shall be provided in accordance with the previous calculation methods in four subsequent reports.
+(2) If the calculation methods underlying the reporting of return and risk have changed since the last reporting, an account shall be given of why the methods have changed and information shall be provided on any effects of the changes.
+In addition, for the next two years pro-forma figures shall be provided in accordance with the previous calculation methods.